SolPOCandCo/SolPOC/README.md

 ## Example of COPS use

 COPS can be used for sevaral purposes, but not limited :
-- antireflective coatings for human eye vision, PV cells or solar thermal application*
+- antireflective coatings for human eye vision, PV cells or solar thermal application
-- coatings radiative cooling
+- coatings for radiative cooling
 - dielectric / Bragg mirror
 - low-e coatings (solar control glass) for building application
 - reflective coatings, using metalic or dielectric coating
 - selective coatings for solar thermal applications
 - PV mirrors

-See the tutorial folder more details.
+See the tutorial folder for more details.

 ## For specialists